 When applying to this programme, you must also select which track you want to follow, either a more management-oriented perspective or a perspective that puts an emphasis on consumer and cultural aspects.

 In addition, you will be able to choose courses that will give you the type of specialisation that you prefer within the broader area of international marketing and brand management.

 International Master Class

-Students with exceptional study results during the first semester at the MSc in Accounting and Finance, may compete for seats at the International Master Class (IMC) programme.
+Students with exceptional study results during the first semester at this programme, may compete for seats at the International Master Class (IMC) programme.
 An International Master Class is a highly competitive opportunity to go on an exchange semester after finishing your Master’s studies at LUSEM.